South Australian Consolidated Acts

 27—Nature and contents of environment protection policies

-(1) Environment protection policies may be made in accordance with this Division for any purpose directed towards securing the objects of this Act.
+(1) Environment protection policies may be made as contemplated by this Act or for any purpose directed towards securing the objects of this Act.

 (2) An environment protection policy may do one or more of the following according to its terms: